-The goal of this website is to make research easier by providing effortless access to publicly available data through familiar, straightforward tools.
+The goal of this research hub is to make research easier by providing effortless access to publicly available data through familiar, straightforward tools.

 They’re the world’s most popular mapping app and search engine, and so very familiar to nearly everyone.

 Why not use Google Maps itself rather than the map tools on this website?
 There are many research topics not covered by Google Maps that lots of people would like to see included.
 This website aims to fill many of those gaps, such as these topics that are most commonly requested:

 - County Lines and What County Am I In?